| | How VAT Return boxes calculate |

 - Customer payments on account

-- Customer refunds – Refunds deducts from the value in this box
+- Customer refunds – Refunds deduct from the value in this box

 - Bank, cash and visa receipts